myndpm/open-source/docs/dyn-forms/intro/6-conditions.md

 // truthy when we receive the AddItem hook
 when: [ ['HOOK', 'AddItem'] ]

-// truthy when city control is 'New York'
+// truthy when city control is 'New York' (DEFAULT condition)
 when: [
   {
     path: 'city',